camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-tasklist/08-customizing.html.md

 If you want to customize the interface with `less`, you should probably start by having a look at the variables defined in the `client/styles/styles.less` and `client/bower_components/bootstrap/less/variables.less` files.

 A sample file with variable overrides is available in the `client/styles` directory.
-To enable it, uncomment the line
+To enable it, uncomment the line:
 `// @import "_variables-override";` in `client/styles/styles.less`
 and re-compile the source.

 ### Compiling using grunt